Subscribe

 Last year, Exxon and Chevron both paid record sums to shareholders.
 This year, in Q1, shareholder distributions of $6.8 billion included $3.8 billion of dividends and $3.0 billion of share repurchase.
 In comparison, Chevron awarded $6 billion to shareholders.

-This plays out in the shadow of 2023, when, according to Reclam Finance, 12 of the largest publicly listed integrated oil and gas companies in Europe and the United States, and national oil and gas companies (NOC), all favoured distributions to shareholders over investments in sustainable energy.
+This plays out in the shadow of 2023, when, according to Reclaim Finance, 12 of the largest publicly listed integrated oil and gas companies in Europe and the United States, and national oil and gas companies (NOC), all favoured distributions to shareholders over investments in sustainable energy.

 Energy Transition Incoming